physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 Now we are ready to click ``Run`` - the analysis will take a few minutes so read on while you are waiting.

+The output data will be loaded into Quantiphyse as the following data sets:

+ - ``modelfit``: Predicted signal timeseries for comparison with the actual data
+ - ``MTT``: Mean Transit Time predicted by the model, measured in seconds
+ - ``sig0``: Mean offset signal predicted by model
+ - ``lam``:
+ - ``delay``: Time to peak of the deconvolved signal cure, measured in seconds
+ - ``rCBF``: Relative Cerebral Blood Flow predicted by the model, measured in units of ml/100 g/min

 Visualising Processed Data
 --------------------------